-- \cdot Be prepared and have everything you need on hand - Arrive on time and stay until the meeting adjourns (unless there are prior arrangements) - Turn off cell phones and personal digital assistants; don't just switch them to vibrate and put them on the tabletop - Engage in polite small talk with participants before the meeting begins; don't cut yourself off from human interaction by looking at your phone - Follow the established protocol for taking turns speaking - Respect time limits - · Leave the meeting only for established breaks or emergencies - · Demonstrate professionalism in your verbal and nonverbal interactions - · Communicate interest and stay engaged in the discussion - Avoid tangents and side discussions - Respect space and don't place your notebook or papers all around you - Clean up after yourself - Engage in conversation with other participants after
+- · Be prepared and have everything you need on hand - · Arrive on time and stay until the meeting adjourns (unless there are prior arrangements) - Turn off cell phones and personal digital assistants; don't just switch them to vibrate and put them on the tabletop - Engage in polite small talk with participants before the meeting begins; don't cut yourself off from human interaction by looking at your phone - Follow the established protocol for taking turns speaking - · Respect time limits - · Leave the meeting only for established breaks or emergencies - · Demonstrate professionalism in your verbal and nonverbal interactions - · Communicate interest and stay engaged in the discussion - · Avoid tangents and side discussions - · Respect space and don't place your notebook or papers all around you - · Clean up after yourself - · Engage in conversation with other participants after due to conflict (see §10.4 above on conflict resolution) and you need to push the meeting along to not fall behind the agenda schedule.

 If you are cast in the role of meeting leader, you may need to facilitate the discussion and address conflict.
 The agenda serves as your guide and you may need to redirect the discussion to the topic, but always demonstrate respect for all members.
-You may also need to intervene if a point has reached a stalemate due to conflict (see \$10.4 above on conflict resolution) and you need to push the meeting along to not fall behind the agenda schedule.
+You may also need to intervene if a point has reached a stalemate